robotahmid07-debug/Team-Obsidian_BuildAthon_Competition-by-RoboNauts/README.md

 1.3 💡 Novelty & Innovation
 Smartphone as a reusable edge AI node — Instead of building dedicated inference hardware, EdgeCrop turns an everyday smartphone into a field AI compute device.

 Staged fine-tuning for agricultural domain adaptation — Phase 1 establishes a stable baseline; Phase 2 refines the representation.
-This is documented as an explicit experimental procedure.
+Documented as an explicit experimental procedure.

-Transmission-mediated multi-rover architecture — The system is designed from the ground up to scale from one rover to a coordinated fleet (see §2.3).
+Transmission-mediated multi-rover architecture — Designed from the ground up to scale from one rover to a coordinated fleet (see §2).

 Robustness-first system design — Failure modes are treated as design constraints, not bugs to patch later.